 Martha Stewart Weddings has designed some beautiful wedding place cards that come in black, gray, brown, orange, and blue.

-If you're concerned about things looking too "matchy", don't fret: these place cards come in slightly different designs so you can have seamless style without getting bored.
+If you're concerned about things looking too "matchy," don't fret: these place cards come in slightly different designs so you can have a seamless style without getting bored.

 06 of 08

 These lovely cards from the Budget Savvy Bride come in gray, black, and navy.
 Adorable stripes decorate the top of the place card, with room for the guests' names at the bottom.
 When you print out these place cards, they are arranged six per page.
 You can add your guests' names before or after printing.

 Here are some other place cards that aren't explicitly designed for a wedding, but with a few tweaks, they would work perfectly.
 Add the guests' names to the front of the cards and then add the marrying couple's names or initials alongside the wedding date on the back.